The mark of a proofreader

 No-one uses the marks any more, some say: they don’t get taught to editors or proofreaders, and writers and designers don’t know what they mean, anyway.

-In fact, they are still taught, by professional bodies like the Society for Editors and Proofreaders (SfEP) and the Publishing Training Centre (PTC), and they are still used, if not as often as they used to be.
+In fact, they are still taught, by professional bodies like the Chartered Institute of Editing and Proofreading (CIEP) and the Publishing Training Centre (PTC), and they are still used, if not as often as they used to be.
 For many proofreaders, they are still valuable tools of the trade.

 What are proofreading marks?